A Day in the Life of a Surgical Technologist

 Daily Duties and Responsibilities of a Surgical Technologist

-In this role, everything you do revolves around the operating room—before, during, and after surgery.
-The daily Surgical Technologist duties you will perform can be broken down into these three categories:
+As a Surgical Technologist, everything you do revolves around the operating room—before, during, and after surgery.
+The daily duties you’ll perform can be broken down into these three categories:

 Pre-Operative Duties

-As part of your pre-operative duties, you’ll gather, open, and organize surgery kits, which include the tools and supplies needed for each scheduled surgery.
-You’ll set up the back table, and Mayo stands with instruments and supplies—and prepare any other surgical equipment required.
+As part of your pre-operative duties, you’ll collect, unpack, and organize surgical kits, which include the tools and supplies needed for each scheduled surgery.
+You’ll set up the back table, and Mayo stands with instruments and supplies—and ensure the preparation of any other surgical equipment required.
 You’ll also help prepare patients for surgery.

-- Ready patients for surgery, washing and disinfecting incision sites
+- Readying patients for surgery, washing, and disinfecting incision sites

 Intra-Operative Duties

-Before the surgery, you’ll report a start count, which is the number of instruments, sponges, and needles on hand.
-You’ll then pass instruments to the surgeon during the procedure.
-Maintaining clear communication while speaking to the surgeon, anesthesiologist, and nurses is also your job.
-You may also help perform simple procedures, like helping to irrigate an incision.
+You’ll subsequently pass instruments to the surgeon during the procedure.
+Maintaining clear communication with the surgeon, anesthesiologist, and nursing staff is also your responsibility.
+Additionally, you may help perform simple procedures, such as aiding in the irrigation of an incision.

-- Count surgical instruments to ensure all are accounted for
+- Counting surgical instruments to ensure all are accounted for

-- Pass instruments and other sterile supplies to the surgeon
+- Passing instruments and other sterile supplies to the surgeon

-- Directly assist surgeons in performing tasks like suction of the incision site
+- Directly assisting surgeons in performing tasks like suction of the incision site

-- Prepare for unexpected complications and be ready to respond
+- Preparing for unexpected complications and being prepared to respond accordingly

 Post-Operative Duties

-You may be asked to load and cut sutures and apply bandages.
+Post-surgery, you may be asked to load and cut sutures and apply bandages.
 After verifying counts, you’ll remove instruments and supplies (including any biohazardous waste) and then restock the OR.
-You may help to safely transport the patient to a recovery bed as their post-operative care begins.
+You may also help to safely transport the patient to a recovery bed as their post-operative care begins.

-- Apply bandages and other dressings to the incision site
+- Applying bandages and other dressings to the incision site

-- Transfer patients to recovery rooms and beds
+- Transferring patients to recovery rooms and beds

 Clocking Out as a Surgical Technologist